PRE-SCHOOL LEARNING ACTIVITIES

 The ringmaster of a newly opened circus is getting ready to present his first act of the evening.
 However, he realises that all of his acrobats and performers are missing!
 In this Childhood Favourites Trail, the children will be helping the ringmaster put up an exciting circus performance.
 With no performers, no instruments and no costumes, how will they entertain the audience who are waiting eagerly behind the curtains?

 Through this immersive dramatisation of the circus adventure, the children will design their own costumes, warm-up like an acrobat, arrange their own musical act and present a puppetry skit based on the museum’s toys, such as the Manchu Lady, Teddy Bear Riding Tricycle and Mr. Punch.
-These activities within the adventure will allow the children to explore shapes and materials of toys, body movements through acrobatic poses, rhythm and tempo of percussion instruments, as well as dramatic characterisation through puppetry.
+These learning activities within the adventure will allow the pre-schoolers to explore shapes and materials of toys, body movements through acrobatic poses, rhythm and tempo of percussion instruments, as well as dramatic characterisation through puppetry.

 At the end of the trail, the children will also get to craft their own hand puppets using art materials and household items of different textures, colours and shapes.